Christopher Turk: Relationship with J.D.

 Turk and J.D. are best friends and surrogate brothers.
 They both attended the College of William and Mary (Scrubs creator Bill Lawrence's alma mater), where they roomed together.
 They share a goofy sense of humor; for example, they both enjoy dancing "the robot", "dramatic slow running", pretending to be "multi-ethnic Siamese doctor", and also pretending to be the "World's Most Giant Doctor."
 He and J.D. own a stuffed Yellow Labrador Retriever named Rowdy which they treat like a live dog.
 J.D. acts as best man at Turk's wedding, and is Izzy's godfather.

 There have been several joking allusions to the fact that they are so close as to almost be a couple.
 However, they best explain their relationship in their duet "Guy Love": "It's Guy Love/That's all it is/It's Guy Love/He's mine, I'm his/There's nothing gay about it in our eyes."
 Carla is generally supportive of Turk and J.D.'s close relationship, although she occasionally gets jealous.
 While witnessing their ecstatic reunion after she and Turk return from their honeymoon, for example, she wistfully remarks, "Maybe one day he'll love me like that".
 She also refers to J.D. as Turk's "boyfriend", and introduces him to the newborn Izzy as "the man you'll be competing with for your father's love."

 When J.D. leaves Sacred Heart in the eighth-season finale, Turk makes a large banner outside the hospital that says "Goodbye J.D.".
 Though the two realize that their relationship will never be the same, they still remain best friends.
-In J.D.'s fantasy/flashforward, the Turk family spends a Christmas together with J.D. and Elliot (now married), as well as Dr. Cox's family.
-It is also revealed that Izzy eventually becomes engaged to J.D.'s son Sam.
+In J.D.'s fantasy/flashforward, the Turk family spends a Christmas together with J.D. and Elliot (formerly married), as well as Dr. Cox's family.

+When J.D. returns to Sacred Heart in Season 10 and becomes the new Chief of Medicine, it allows he and Turk to finally fulfill their dream of running the hospital together.
+Their friendship has remained strong since J.D.'s departure, though Turk's sciatica now prevents them from doing their trademark "Eagle" pose.